Inedo/inedo-docs/Content/proget/feeds/universal/howto-create-upack.md

 ![](/resources/docs/proget-upack-createfeed.png){height="" width="50%"}

-From here, select "No Connectors", and then name your feed.
+From here, name your feed.
 In this guide, we will name our feed `internal-universal`.

 ![](/resources/docs/proget-upack-createfeed-internal.png){height="" width="50%"}